wp-plugins/wp-copysafe-web/readme.txt

 == Changelog ==

 = 0.4 =
-* Fixed bug apparent in WP 3.5.1
+* Clean up and clarified definitions used in settings.

 = 0.3 =
 * Added Netscape Navigator browser option in default settings.
-* Fixed bug with progress bar diisplayed when uploading.
+* Fixed bug with progress bar displayed when uploading.

 = 0.2 =
 * Added parameters to shorcode for editing of existing image inserts.